Sh1r0ko11/Sh1r0ko11/README.md

 I write code that works. everything from quick scripts to full-scale applications.
 Most days I’m in the middle of reverse engineering, malware analysis, or just poking at new tech to see what breaks.

+(this readme isnt written by chatgpt if you wanna know)
 ---

 ### Languages & Tooling